 Glorious Tarantino Actors

 Martin Scorsese and Leonardo DiCaprio.
 Steven Spielberg and Tom Hanks.
 Quentin Tarantino and a lot of amazing actors.
 Many of the best filmmakers have found that one star they love to work with and, as a result, keep going back to.
 It’s the same for Tarantino, but with an always-growing group of rotating players.
-For example, in his most recent film, The Hateful Eight, six of the “hateful” eight had previously appeared in at least one of the director’s prior films.
+For example, in 2015’s The Hateful Eight, six of the “hateful” eight had previously appeared in at least one of the director’s prior films.
 And two of those eight have been with Tarantino since the beginning, dating back to his debut with 1992’s classic Reservoir Dogs.
-With Dogs celebrating its 25th anniversary, there’s no better time to rank the director’s frequent collaborators based on their performances in his films.
+With the release of Once Upon a Time in Hollywood, DiCaprio and Brad Pitt join the recurring team, meaning there’s no better time to rank the director’s frequent collaborators based on their performances in his films.

-8. Zoë Bell (Kill Bill: Vol. 1, Kill Bill: Vol. 2, Death Proof, Inglorious Basterds, Django Unchained, The Hateful Eight)
+10. Zoë Bell (Kill Bill: Vol. 1, Kill Bill: Vol. 2, Death Proof, Inglorious Basterds, Django Unchained, The Hateful Eight, Once Upon a Time in Hollywood)

 If you’re not a Tarantino diehard, then you might be asking, “Who is Zoë Bell?”
 Well, the stuntwoman/actress has become an integral part of the filmmaker’s world.
 Her most significant contribution to his films was her demanding and surely-painful job as Uma Thurman’s stunt double in the Kill Bill series.
 Not only has Tarantino continued to use Bell for stunt work, but he’s since cast her in acting roles, including as a version of herself in Death Proof, a movie she memorably ended with a roundhouse kick to Kurt Russell’s head.

-7. Michael Madsen (Reservoir Dogs, Kill Bill: Volume 1, Kill Bill: Volume 2, The Hateful Eight)
+9. Michael Madsen (Reservoir Dogs, Kill Bill: Volume 1, Kill Bill: Volume 2, The Hateful Eight, Once Upon a Time in Hollywood)

 It’s tempting to place Madsen at No. 5 as a tip to the most memorable scene in his acting career: Mr. Blonde’s interrogation of the police officer to the tune of “Stuck in the Middle with You” in Reservoir Dogs.
 But, as rewatchable as that moment was, it wasn’t enough to overlook what could have been for Madsen.
 Let’s not forget that Mr. Blonde’s name is Vic Vega.
 Yes, Vega, as in same last name as Pulp Fiction‘s Vincent Vega, John Travolta’s career comeback role, which Madsen turned down.
 What a royale mistake.